Vegan 'Bone' Broth!

 How To Do It

-- Once everything has been cooked down and cooled slightly add the miso paste and stir well (miso paste is a fermented food so by adding it last after the cooking process we can conserve all the goodness in the food), strain the liquid into a large bowl or container.
+Once everything has been cooked down and cooled slightly, strain the liquid into a large bowl or container.

-Will keep in the fridge for 3 – 4 days alternatively cool completely and freeze in portion sizes (should keep for a few months).
+Will keep in the fridge for 3 – 4 days alternatively cool completely and freeze in portion sizes ensuring it is completely defrosted before serving (should keep for a few months).